 Pueblo Español (C- del Poble Espanyol)

-Plaza Cort, also famous as Placa de Cort is a square in the centre of Palma, where the Town Council of Palma is situated.
-This old centre of Palma boasts of an eye-catching Baroque styled facade made from numerous elements of 17th-century architecture.
-The Gothic church Iglesia de Santa Catalina here is also a popular tourist spot.
+Plaza Cort, also called Placa de Cort, is a square in the centre of Palma, where the Town Council of Palma is situated.
+This old centre boasts an eye-catching Baroque styled facade made from numerous elements of 17th-century architecture.
+The Gothic church Iglesia de Santa Catalina near the square is also a popular tourist spot.

-A modern art gallery and museum, EsBaluard is located on the old Palma’s harbourside fortifications.
-The museum boasts a large and permanent display of works by Spanish modern artists.
-Along with them, exhibitions by various artists from corners of the world are also displayed here.
-It attracts art lovers and those who are keen to enjoy their sunset drinks in the spectacular views of the Palma harbour.
+A modern art gallery and museum, EsBaluard is located on the old Palma's harbourside fortifications.
+The museum boasts a large and permanent display of works by modern Spanish artists.
+Also works by various artists from all over the world are also displayed here.
+It attracts art lovers and those keen to enjoy their sunset drinks in the spectacular views of the Palma harbour.

 La Almudaina